yunglads/Portfolio/README.md

 ### Stones of Cataria: Talewinds
 ![Stones of Cataria: Talewinds Screenshot](https://avvrg.files.wordpress.com/2020/01/soc_talwinds.png?w=2720)

 Stones of Cataria: Talewinds is an RPG intended for kids.
-With simple inventories, quests, and a dungeon system, Talewinds aims to be a less complex RPG that is story driven so it's easy for kids to pick up but also interesting enough for adults to play.
-Players will wake up in the free lands of the Winds with no recollection of how they got there or who they are.
-Someone is leaving notes(Quests) for you and as you pick them up you slowly start to get an idea of where you are and who you are.
-Talewinds is a personal project of mine that is currently still in development with no set release date.
+With simple inventories, quests, and a dungeon system, Talewinds aims to be a less complex RPG that is story driven so it's easy for kids to pick up but also interesting enough for adults to play. ~~Players will wake up in the free lands of the Winds with no recollection of how they got there or who they are.
+Someone is leaving notes(Quests) for you and as you pick them up you slowly start to get an idea of where you are and who you are.~~ Talewinds is a personal project of mine that is currently still in development with no set release date.
+See design doc at the bottom of this page for more info.

 Role and Responsibilites: *Game Designer Dec 2019 - Present*